 Support 88Nine And This Artist:

-Since then he has recorded other albums for Mikey Dread, 1982's Bad Man Possee; Junjo Lawes & the Roots Radics, 1984's Muggers In The Streets and King Jammy, 1986's Apartheid, as well as a string of singles for Joe Gibbs and The Mighty Two.
+Since then Murvin recorded other albums for Mikey Dread, 1982's Bad Man Possee; Junjo Lawes & the Roots Radics, 1984's Muggers In The Streets and King Jammy, 1986's Apartheid, as well as a string of singles for Joe Gibbs and The Mighty Two.
 More recently he has released an album of acoustic versions of his songs for Earl Chinna Smith in the Inna de Yard series.

-For a better biography, go to: http://www.reggae-vibes.com/concert/juniorm/juniormu.htm Read more on Last.fm
+For a comprehensive biography, go to: http://www.reggae-vibes.com/concert/juniorm/juniormu.htm Read more on Last.fm

-User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.
+.
+User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.